-Table 6: The Heterogeneous Impacts of Security Improvement Programs for Households Having Similar Likelihood of being Initially Credit-constrained within Each Community^a.
+Table 6: The Heterogeneous Impacts of Security Improvement Programs for Households Having Similar Likelihood of being Initially Credit-constrained within Each Community a .

-land-attached capital rented-out land long-term hired labor

-(1,000 córdoba) (manzana) (month)

-program enrolled 0.5 69.3 -4.2

-(instrumented) $[40.3]^b$ [70.2] [33.3]

-program enrolled \times initially 35.0 -129.5 -6.3

-credit-unconstrained (instrumented) [54.5] [57.4] [37.4]

-sum of the two coefficients 35.5 -60.2 -10.5

-(initially-credit-unconstrained households) [36.8] [61.7] [17.1]

-controls for all the regressions above

-community confounding linear trends c YES YES YES

-household fixed effects YES YES YES

-department-survey round fixed effects YES YES YES

-rural business development $project^d$ YES YES YES

-No. of paired households 530 530 530

-No. of communities 54 54 54
+land-attached capital rented-out land long-term hired labor $(1,000 \text{ c\'ordoba})$ (manzana) (month) program enrolled 0.5 69.3 -4.2 (instrumented) $[40.3]^b$ [80.1] [34.5] program enrolled \times initially 35.0 -129.5 -6.3 credit-unconstrained (instrumented) [55.1] [69.7] [38.5] sum of the two coefficients 35.5 -60.2 -10.5 (initially-credit-unconstrained households) [37.6] [62.3] [17.1] controls for all the regressions above community confounding linear trends ^{c} YES YES YES household fixed effects YES YES YES department-survey round fixed effects YES YES YES rural business development $project^d$ YES YES YES No. of paired households 530 530 530 No. of communities 54 54 54

 Note: a I use households' demographics to predict their probabilities of being initially credit-constrained, based on a standard Logit regression model.
 Then, I match pairs of initially-credit-constrained and -unconstrained households within each community when their differences in predicted probabilities are no larger than 0.03.
-After pairing, I rerun the panel-IV Tobit model, as outlined in the main text above, but with interactions with an dummy variable indicating if a household was initially credit-unconstrained.
-For the ease of presentation, I only report regression results of the associated second stages here. b Like the main regressions presented in Table 4, I obtain conservative standard errors under i.i.d. c I control for the linear time trends interacted with the initial community-level shares of male-headed and credit-constrained households that may have driven changes in program enrollment rate between survey rounds. d The rural business development project is an RCT that aims to raise households' incomes by boosting agricultural investments and business operations (Carter et al., 2019); I control for the random assignment of this project over time. ${}^{}p < 0.10, {}^{}p < 0.05, {}^{}p < 0.01$.
+After pairing, I rerun the same panel-IV Tobit model as the one in Table 5.
+For the ease of presentation, I only report regression results of the associated second stages here. b Like the main regressions presented in Table 4, I obtain heteroskedasticity-robust standard errors, following Honoré (1992) and Das (2002). c I control for the linear time trends interacted with the community-level shares of male-headed and initially-credit-constrained households, which may have driven changes in program enrollment rate between survey rounds. d The rural business development project is an RCT that aims to raise households' incomes by boosting agricultural investments and business operations (Carter et al., 2019); I control for the random assignment of this project over time to improve estimation precision. ${}^{}p < 0.10$, ${}^{}p < 0.05$, ${}^{}p < 0.01$.

 Admittedly, the small differences in demographics between households that were initially creditunconstrained and those that were initially credit-constrained may lead to their differential responses to security improvement programs.
 A practical way to alleviate this concern is to pair initially-creditunconstrained and -constrained households within each community based on their closeness in the likelihood of being initially credit-constrained.
 These paired households not only had similar initial credit-constrained likelihood but also had the same exposures to any community-level shocks.
 51 As shown in Table 6, regression results indicate that relative to initially-credit-constrained households, initially-credit-unconstrained households sizably increased the amount of land-attached capital and significantly decreased the area of rented-out land after participating in security improvement programs.
 This is consistent with the main findings above, suggesting that initial credit constraint status did leverage the tension between the investment and rental-supply effects of securing land ownership, as predicted by the theory.
-In terms of hired labor, however, there is not much of differences between the two paired household groups.
-52
+52 In terms of hired labor, however, there is not much of differences between the two paired household groups.
+53